kedro-org/kedro-viz/CONTRIBUTING.md

 DATA=random npm start
 ```

 There are several different data sources available.
 By default in production, the app asynchronously loads JSON from the `/api/main` endpoint.
-You can replicate this in development by placing a dataset in `/public/api/main`, using `main` as the name of the JSON file, without an extension.
+You can replicate this in development by placing a JSON dataset in `/public/api/main`, using `main` as the name of the file, without an extension.
+Note that operating systems often add hidden file extensions, so you might need to use a CLI to confirm the filename.
 Alternatively, you can use one of the mock unit-testing/demo datasets, or pseudo-random data procedurally-generated on page load, which is often useful for local development.

 | Identifier | Data source |
 |------------|-------------|